brucethagwana/flightbookingsystem/README.md

 ### Data Structures

 - To fulfil the assignment's data management requirements, I used a **two-dimensional array** to store and manage departure and arrival times for the various flight options.
-Additionally, **One-dimensional arrays** were employed to track seat availability for each flight and to store details of individual bookings.
+Additionally, **one-dimensional arrays** were employed to track seat availability for each flight and to store details of individual bookings.

 ### Functions